coburnicus/jeffcoburn.com/uses/index.md

 ## HARDWARE
 **Computer** - I have a honking M1-PRO 16" MacBook Pro with 32gb RAM.
 It is waaaay more than I need to fiddle with text, but I make my computers last (got 7 years off the previous MPB) so I load them up for the long haul.
 Plus I might try doing a bit of video/pods in the next year (narrator: He would not).
 I've had Windows and Linux but I prefer Apple stuff for longevity and some basic set-it-and-forget-it stuff.

-**Keyboard** - I have a [WASD CODE](https://www.wasdkeyboards.com/code-v3-87-key-mechanical-keyboard-cherry-mx-blue.html) clicky/mechanical keyboard.
-I like it well enough, but it's not a religious experience for me as it is for some.
-I have MX Cherry Brown (softer, quieter - I used to work in a shared office you monsters).

-~~**Trackpad** - I have an Apple Magic Trackpad.
-I don't notice it and I don't seem to get wrist pains, which is all I ask of it.~~
+**Keyboard(s)** - I switch keyboards in and out to keep things spicy and save my wrists from RSI.
+This is my current fleet:

+  - a Nuphy Air 75 v2 with Brown Gateron Low Profile 2.0 switches.
+I find it very satisfying to type on.
+I usually have a wrist rest with it.
+I would call this my favorite/primary keyboard
+  - ~~I have a [WASD CODE](https://www.wasdkeyboards.com/code-v3-87-key-mechanical-keyboard-cherry-mx-blue.html)(RIP 2018-2024)~~.
+  - A Microsoft Ergonomic Keyboard (wired).
+It's fine, but a little mushy for my tastes.
+It's discontinued so good luck finding it for a reasonable price.
+  - A couple Apple Magic Keyboards (mini and full size).
+These are nice on the wrists because they are so flat, but I can feel my fingers getting numb from pounding/bottoming-out the keys.
+I assume the only fix is more therapy.

-I have moved over to a [Logitech MX Master 3 for Mac](https://www.logitech.com/en-kw/products/mice/mx-master-3-mac-wireless-mouse.910-005696.html) that I swiped from herself after she moved up to a verticle style mouse.
+**Mouse/Trackpad**I have adopted the dual pointer lifestyle.
+On the right side of the keyboard a [Logitech MX Master 3 for Mac](https://www.logitech.com/en-kw/products/mice/mx-master-3-mac-wireless-mouse.910-005696.html) that I swiped from herself after she moved up to a verticle style mouse.
 It does everything I ask it to.
+On the left side I have a Apple Magic Trackpad.
+The hope is that I will stave off RSI a little longer by using both hands, but I really only seem to use the righthand mouse.

 **Monitor** - I have a couple Dell U2713h that I've never loved and hope they die soon so I can ask for something +4k to spare my old eyes.
 They don't play nice with my new MBP (or vice versa).

+**Local Backup** - I used Time Machine to backup to a [My Passport Ultra](https://www.westerndigital.com/products/portable-drives/wd-my-passport-ultra-usb-c-hdd?sku=WDBC3C0010BSL-WESN).
+These things seem to die more often than they should.
+This one is solid state, so I'm hoping the lack of moving parts might keep this thing in the mix longer.

+**Dock** - Everything is plugged into [CalDigit TS4 Thunderbolt 4 Dock](https://www.caldigit.com/thunderbolt-station-4/).
+I like this thing because it allows me to have one USB-C cable go to my MacBook and that's it.
+I can then have multiple monitors, backups, chargers, speakers and cables/connectors all ready to go.

 **Desk** - I have a simple wood desktop from Ikea bolted to some motorized sit/stand desk.
 I wish I could say I stood a lot.